DiegelD/CarND-MPC-Project/README.md

 ![equation](http://latex.codecogs.com/gif.latex?a%20%5Cepsilon%20%5B-1%2C%201%5D)

-The goal of Model Predictive Control is to optimize the control inputs: [δ,a][\delta, a][δ,a].
+The goal of Model Predictive Control is to optimize the control inputs: [δ,a].
 An optimizer will tune these inputs until a low cost vector of control inputs is found.
 The length of this vector is determined by N:

  ![equation](https://latex.codecogs.com/gif.latex?\[\delta_{1},&space;\alpha_{1},\delta_{2},&space;\alpha_{2}...,\delta_{N-1},&space;\alpha_{N-1}\])

 ## 2) Cost-functions & Tuning
  ### 2.1 Costfunction
- The cost functions are used to get a desired vehicle behavior, designing this ones is difficult and getting to cooperate to produce a reasonable vehicle behavior is hard.
-Some difficulties are to solve problems without unsolving the old ones.
+ The cost functions are used to get a desired vehicle behavior.
+Designing them is difficult and getting them to cooperate to produce a reasonable vehicle behavior is even harder.
+One of the challenges is to solve problems without unsolving the old ones.
+So in code production these is done by regression test for every situation, to check of the desired behavior is there still the same.

 ![equation](http://latex.codecogs.com/gif.latex?J%20%3D%20%5Csum%5E%7BN%7D_%7Bt%3D1%7D%5B%28cte_t%20-%20cte_%7Bref%7D%29%5E2%20&plus;%20%28e%5Cpsi_t%20-%20e%5Cpsi_%7Bref%7D%29%5E2%20&plus;%20...%5D)